ethanhitchcock/cally/README.md

 ### Notion Integration

-Calcure can sync tasks from Notion databases in real-time:
+Cally can sync tasks from Notion databases in real-time:

 1. **Setup**:
    - Create a `.env` file with your Notion API key and database ID